Vector theory of gravity: Universe without black holes and solution of dark energy problem: Post-Newtonian limit

 To convince the reader that this is indeed the case, in Appendix \ref{AP7} we show directly that in the post-Newtonian limit the general relativity and the vector theory of gravity give the same equations for $h_{0k}$ in the cosmological reference frame

 Boundary conditions for $h_{0k}$ are also the same and, therefore, both theories are equivalent in the post-Newtonian limit.

-We made comparison of the theories in the cosmological reference frame in which equivalent metric of the vector gravity after rescaling coordinates has the form of Eq. (\ref{eee3}).
+We made comparison of the theories in the cosmological reference frame assuming that matter moves relative to this frame with nonrelativistic speed.
 Since both theories are equivalent in such a frame in the post-Newtonian limit they are also equivalent in a frame moving with non relativistic velocity relative to the mean rest frame of the Universe.
-This is the case because in vector gravity the equivalent metric $ f_{ik}$, by its definition, is also a tensor under general coordinate transformations.
+This is the case because in vector gravity the equivalent metric $f_{ik}$, by its definition, is also a tensor under general coordinate transformations.
 If equations of vector gravity and general relativity give the same metric in one reference frame then in any other frame the two metrics will coincide because both of them transform in the same way under coordinate transformation from one frame to another.

+This result can be also obtained by noting that Eqs. (\ref{pn1}) and (\ref {pn2}) are invariant under the low-velocity Lorentz transformation

+for which $h_{0k}$ and $T^{0k}$ transform as symmetric tensors (keeping in mind that in the post-Newtonian limit $h_{\alpha \alpha }=h_{00}$), and $ \mathbf{V}$ is a constant (velocity) vector.
+Thus, for any reference frame moving with nonrelativistic speed relative to the mean rest frame of the Universe (e.g., frame of the Solar System) equations of vector gravity and general relativity are equivalent in the post-Newtonian limit and have the form of Eqs. (\ref{pn1}) and (\ref{pn2}).

 As a consequence, the vector theory of gravity, similarly to general relativity, yields no post-Newtonian preferred frame and preferred location effects.
 For vector gravity the ten post-Newtonian parameters introduced to compare metric theories of gravity with each other \cite{Will93,Will06} have the same values as in general relativity.